 The digital nomad visa for Georgia that many people stumble across is the “Work Remotely from Georgia” program.
 It was launched in 2020 during the COVID pandemic when the country was closed mainly for tourism.
 At the time, it served as a loophole to allow remote workers to enter Georgia legally.

 These days, the program is no longer relevant.
 Although it still appears frequently in Google searches, it’s being phased out and is now largely obsolete.
 The return of Georgia’s one-year visa-free stay has made this program unnecessary, and most people no longer bother with it.
-The website itself is unreliable, often not working or functioning with bugs, and the information on many third-party websites hasn’t been updated since 2022.
+The website itself is unreliable, often down or full of bugs, and the information on many third-party websites hasn’t been updated since 2022.
 The official government e-visa website no longer even lists this program.

 If you are looking for a more “by-the-book” way to stay in Georgia, a better approach is to simply take advantage of the one-year visa-free entry and then consider registering for a tax number or applying for a residence permit if you plan to stay long-term.